Reading and Subscribing

 long as there are no conflicts with local changes.

-request and, when it has changes, merging these changes into our desk
+%many request and, when it has changes, merging these changes into our desk

 with the usual merge strategies.

-Note that it's quite reasonable for two desk
+Note that it's quite reasonable for two desks to be autosynced to

 each other.
-This results in any change on one desk
+This results in any change on one desk being mirrored

 to the other and vice versa.

-Additionally, it's fine to set up an autosync even if one desk
+Additionally, it's fine to set up an autosync even if one desk,

-s do not exist.
+the other desk, or both desks do not exist.
 The sync will be

-activated when the upstream desk
+activated when the upstream desk comes into existence and will

-create the downstream desk
+create the downstream desk if needed.